Liverpool Streetscene Services Ltd

 The council believed that it could achieve more for its residents and began to review the options available with the support of the local Trade Unions, one of these options being a Local Authority Trading Company (LATCo).
 In July 2015, the council’s Cabinet took the decision to cease procurement activity for a new contract and establish an innovative LATCo instead.

-Liverpool Streetscene Services Ltd (LSSL) has was established; a wholly-owned subsidiary of the council utilising the Teckal provision in procurement rules, enabling Liverpool City Council to grant public realm contracts without the costs of a competitive tendering process.
+Liverpool Streetscene Services Ltd (LSSL) was established as a wholly-owned subsidiary of the council utilising the Teckal provision in procurement rules, enabling Liverpool City Council to grant public realm contracts without the costs of a competitive tendering process.
 It also provides greater control but at the same time flexibility in the contracts, enabling amendments to specifications and working practices more easily.

 Overall, this is a highly flexible model, driven with the local workforce and trade union support, enabling the Council to respond to the needs of a changing, developing and growing city at the speed demanded.
 Seasonal priorities are addressed, ideas listened to and resources targeted and deployed to where they are required, rather than being dictated by a rigid structure and timetable.